Xiaomi Mi Note: Software

 The Mi Note Pro comes pre-installed with Android 5.0.1 "Lollipop" loaded with the MIUI 6 custom skin.
 One main change of the new UI includes the removal of the app drawer, forcing all installed apps to appear on the home screen.
 The OS also includes a Themes application that allows the user to change the look of the UI.

 The Mi Note's one-handed mode is also found on the Mi Note Pro, and must be enabled in Settings before use.
 It can be activated by swiping to the left or right from the home button, at which point the screen size can be configured to 3.5, 4 or 4.5 inches.

 Reception

-CNET says "that it's a shame" that "the Xiaomi Mi Note Pro will not be officially sold outside China," further stating that it is "easily the fastest Xiaomi smartphone yet, and that it looks and feels like a high-quality flagship device with mass appeal".
+CNET reviewed the Xiaomi Mi Note Pro and noted that it was not officially sold outside China at the time of release.
+The publication described the device as one of the fastest Xiaomi smartphones available at launch and highlighted its design and build quality.

-For those who reside outside China, and "are willing to take the risk of getting one from third-party resellers – there may be no way to get an official warranty when going through a third-party – and have the patience to deal with the lack of native Google apps support, you'll find a phone that rivals the Samsung Galaxy S6s and iPhone 6s of the world in both design and performance."
-CNET also mentioned that the Mi Note Pro "does lack advanced forward-looking features like a fingerprint sensor."
+The review also stated that customers outside China would need to purchase the device through third-party resellers, which could affect warranty coverage and availability of native Google services.
+CNET additionally noted the absence of certain features, such as a fingerprint sensor.

-CNET concluded that at the price it goes for in China, which is US$485, which is "about half the price of the S6 and 6 Plus there", the phone is "a great buy if you're in the country and don't already own a flagship phone."
+The publication concluded that the device was competitively priced in the Chinese market compared to other flagship smartphones available during the same period.